erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 Important Notes:
 - User status starts as "pending_approval" until approved by admin
-- If email matches `SEED_ADMIN_EMAILS` in .env, user is automatically added to the internal admin group with active status
+- If email matches an entry in `ADMIN_USERS` secret, user is automatically activated with admin permissions
-- Admin status can be dynamically managed by superuser via `PUT /users/:id` with `groups: {"__admin__": true/false}`
+- Admin status is determined by the `ADMIN_USERS` configuration (comma-separated emails)
 - Password must meet complexity requirements (min 8 chars, max 64 chars, at least one uppercase, lowercase, number, and special char)

 #### View Current User Info